Benjamin-Lee/DNAvisualization.org/paper/response.md

 > 4. In Safari, it does not work.
 While click on “Load an example file”, the site freezes.
 Just shows the  loading spinner

 The website was, in fact, developed exclusively using MacOS Mojave v10.14.2 (presently using v10.14.3) and Safari v12.0.2 (presently using v12.0.3) and has had the "load an example file" functionality verified.
-Further information, such as the version of MacOS and Safari in use as well as any errors printed to the Javascript console, would be helpful.
-If you are comfortable using GitHub (through an anonymous account), filing an issue would allow for this bug to be resolved, as it is presently not reproducible.
+Further information, such as the version of MacOS and Safari in use as well as any errors printed to the Javascript console, would be helpful to fix this issue.
+If you are comfortable using GitHub (through an anonymous account), filing an issue would allow for more discussion, as the bug is presently not reproducible.

 > 5. Integrating two default sample files -  one for small (already available), the other for large FASTA sequences - may be a good idea.